Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Example and Experiments

 \subsection{Network Isomorphism}

 Two undirected, unweighted networks $G_1 = (U,E_1)$ and $G_2 = (V, E_2)$ are isomorphic if there is a bijection $\phi: U \to V$ of their vertex sets that preserves edges in the sense that $(u,u') \in E_1$ if and only if $(\phi(u), \phi(u')) \in E_2$.
-Determining when two networks are isomorphic, and if so identifying an isomorphism, are important problems in network theory that have received much attention in the literature \cite{McKay2014PracticalGI, Cordella2004AI}.
-In general, it is challenging to find isomorphisms in an efficient fashion \cite{Babai2015GraphII}.
+Determining when two networks are isomorphic, and if so identifying an isomorphism, are important problems in network theory that have received much attention in the literature \citep{McKay2014PracticalGI, Cordella2004AI}.
+In general, it is challenging to find isomorphisms in an efficient fashion \citep{Babai2015GraphII}.

 To evaluate the ability of the alignment methods under study to successfully identify network isomorphisms, we carried out the following experiment.
 Given a network $G_1$, we create an isomorphic copy $G_2$ by applying a permutation $\phi$ to its vertices.
 We then applied NetOTC, FGW, GW, and OT to $G_1$ and $G_2$ with a degree-based cost function.
 From each method we obtained a soft vertex alignment $\pi_{\text{v}}: U \times V \rightarrow \mathbb{R}_+$ of the given networks, and from $\pi_{\text{v}}$ we derived a hard vertex alignment $\psi(u) = \argmax_{v \in V} \pi_{\text{v}}(u,v)$.
-If the hard alignment $\psi$ is identical to the isomorphism $\phi$, the algorithm has successfully identified the isomorphism.
+If the hard alignment $\psi$ is identical to the isomorphism $\phi$, the algorithm has successfully identified the isomorphism map.
 See Appendix \ref{app:iso_exp_details} for more details.
-Figure \ref{fig:isomorphism_example} shows an example of isomorphic ``lollipop'' networks (a similar example is shown in Appendix \ref{app:iso_exp_details} Figure \ref{fig:wheel_fgw_ot}).
-NetOTC correctly detects the isomorphism, but the other methods do not.
+Figure \ref{fig:isomorphism_example} shows an example of isomorphic ``lollipop'' networks (another example is shown in Appendix \ref{app:iso_exp_details} Figure \ref{fig:wheel_fgw_ot}).
+NetOTC correctly finds the isomorphism map between two isomorphic networks, but the other methods do not.
 Note that the cost function used by each method to align the vertices depends only on their degree, and that the majority of the vertices in the lollipop network have degree 2.
-This suggests that the edge awareness of NetOTC (see Proposition \ref{prop:edge_preservation}) plays an important role in recovering the isomorphism.
+This example demonstrates that, while the objective function of the NetOTC problem is univariate (it depends only on the cost between vertices at time zero), both the NetOTC distance and optimal transition coupling depend critically on the topological properties of the given networks.